Dynamics of the sine-Gordon equation on tadpole graphs: Introduction

 Posing the sine-Gordon equation on a metric graph comes out naturally from practical applications.
-For example, since the phase-difference in a long (infinite) Josephson junction obeys the classical sine-Gordon model on the line (cf. \cite{BEMS,Jsph65,SvG05}), the coupling of two or more Josephson junctions forming a network can be effectively modeled by the vectorial sine-Gordon model in \eqref{sG0} on a graph.
+For example, since the phase-difference in a long (infinite) Josephson junction obeys the classical sine-Gordon model on the line (cf. \cite{BEMS,Jsph65,SvG05}), the coupling of three or more Josephson junctions forming a network can be effectively modeled by the vectorial sine-Gordon model in \eqref{sG0} on a graph.
 The sine-Gordon equation was first conceived on a $\mathcal{Y}$-shaped Josephson junction by Nakajima \emph{et al.} \cite{NakO76,NakO78} as a prototype for logic circuits.
-The authors consider three long (semi-infinite) Josephson junctions coupled at one single common vertex, a structure known as a \emph{tricrystal junction}.
-There exists two main types of $\mathcal{Y}$-junctions.
-A $\mathcal{Y}$-junction of the first type (or type I) consists of one incoming (or parent) edge, $E_1 = (-\infty,0)$, meeting at one single vertex at the origin, $\nu = 0$, with other two outgoing (children) edges, $E_j = (0,\infty)$, $j = 2,3$.
-The second type (or $\mathcal{Y}$-junction of type II) resembles more a starred structure and consists of three identical edges of the form $E_j = (0,\infty)$, $1 \leqq j \leqq 3$.
-Junctions of type I are more common in unidirectional fluid flow models (see, for example, \cite{BoCa08}), whereas graphs of type I or II are indistinctively used to describe Josephson tricrystal junctions; see, for instance, \cite{Grunn93,Susa19} (type I), or \cite{SvG05,KCK00,Sabi18} (type II).
-Recently, Angulo and Plaza \cite{AP1, AP2, AP3} studied the sine-Gordon model on $\mathcal{Y}$-junctions of type I and II by obtaining an comprehensive study of the local well-posedness for the Cauchy problem and the linear (and nonlinear) instability results of static, kink and kink/anti-kink soliton profile solutions.
-The established theory considers boundary conditions at the graph-vertex of either $\delta$-interaction type (expressing continuity of the wave functions plus a Kirchhoff-type rule expressing conservation of the current low, the Kirchhoff law for electric currents) or $\delta'$-interaction type (expressing continuity of the derivatives of the wave functions plus a Kirchhoff-type rule for the self-induced magnetic flux).
+Recently, Angulo and Plaza \cite{AP1, AP2, AP3} studied the sine-Gordon model on $\mathcal{Y}$-junctions by obtaining an comprehensive study of the linear (and nonlinear) instability of static, kink and kink/anti-kink soliton profile solutions.

 The goal of this paper is to shed new light on the study of the dynamics of the sine-Gordon vectorial model in \eqref{sG0} in the case of a tadpole graph.
 Hence, we will consider the sine-Gordon model \eqref{sG} as a first order system on the bounded interval and on the half-line, respectively,